Tirzepatide vs Orforglipron

 What is the difference between Tirzepatide and Orforglipron?

 Tirzepatide is a weight loss peptide that a dual gip/glp-1 receptor agonist representing the next generation of incretin-based therapies. shows superior weight loss compared to semaglutide in head-to-head trials. first medication approved for obstructive sleep apnea.
-Orforglipron is a weight loss peptide that an oral non-peptide glp-1 receptor agonist. nda submitted to fda with priority review. expected approval by mid-2026.
+Orforglipron is a weight loss peptide that an oral non-peptide glp-1 receptor agonist. fda approved april 1, 2026 under the brand name foundayo — the first daily oral glp-1 pill for weight loss. distribution began april 6, 2026. fda subsequently requested additional post-approval safety data.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, Tirzepatide or Orforglipron?